guettli/scrum/README.md

 But "Sprint Goal" gets used several times.

 Of course it depends.
 Maybe you have well defined Sprint Goals.
 But in my experience only 5% of Sprints have one well defined goal.
 This raises the question: "Is a sprint goal needed?".
 I can happily live without it.
 It is like a constant flow of issues: New features, old bugs, refactoring.

+Example: We start a new sprint and have capacity for 40 Story Points.
+We fill the sprint backlog with 15 issues.
+Now have a look at these 15 issues.
+Many of them are not related to another.
+They are issues.
+Some small, some big.
+There is no useful common denominator.
+Why create a Sprint Goal?

 I think it makes sense to have 2 week sprints.
 But I don't need to give them a fancy name.